-Bronchitis is an infection of the main airways of the lungs, also known as bronchi, which causes them to become inflamed and irritated.
-There are two different types of the condition, known as acute bronchitis and chronic bronchitis.
+Bronchitis is an infection of the main airways of the lungs.
+It causes these airways, also known as bronchi, to become inflamed and irritated.
+There are two different types of bronchitis: acute and chronic.

-You may have seen our in-depth guide to the medical conditions which affect older people.
-Today’s article focuses on Bronchitis, as we look at the symptoms, treatments and possible causes of both variations.
+You may have read about this condition in our in-depth guide to the medical conditions which affect older people.
+Today’s we’ll be taking a look at the specific symptoms, causes, and treatments of both acute and chronic bronchitis.

 What is Bronchitis?

-The bronchi branch off either side of the windpipe and lead on to smaller and smaller airways inside your lungs.
-The walls of the bronchi produce mucus to trap dust and other particles that could otherwise cause irritation.
+The bronchi branch off either side of the windpipe and lead on to smaller airways inside your lungs.
+In addition, the walls of the bronchi produce mucus to trap dust and other particles that could otherwise cause irritation.

-In most cases, bronchitis develops when an infection inflames and irritates the bronchi, which leads to more mucus being produced than normal.
+In cases of bronchitis, the infection irritates the bronchi, which prompts them to produce more mucus than normal.
 Your body will then try to move this mucus through coughing.

-As mentioned in the introduction, there are two types of bronchitis:
+As we have discussed, there are two types of bronchitis:

-- Acute bronchitis – This is a temporary inflammation of your airways which will cause the production of mucus and a cough.
-This form of the condition commonly lasts around three weeks and can affect people of all ages.
-This type of bronchitis is common during the winter and can develop following a common cold or flu.
+- Acute – This is a temporary inflammation of your airways which will cause the production of mucus and a cough.
+This form of the condition commonly lasts around three weeks and usually clears up without the need for treatment.
+It can affect people of all ages.
+Acute bronchitis is common during the winter and can develop following a common cold or flu.

-The main symptom of acute bronchitis is a ‘hacking’ cough, which may also bring up clear, yellow, grey or greenish mucus.
-There are also other symptoms that you need to be looking out for, most of which are similar to the common cold:
+The main symptom of bronchitis is a ‘hacking’ cough, which may bring up clear, yellow, grey or greenish mucus.
+You should also be on the lookout for other symptoms which may resemble a common cold.
+These symptoms include:

 - Sore throat.